Dynamic-Book/drgeo/README.md

 ./drgeo/startIDE.sh
 ```

 A new image **drgeoIDE.image** is built in CuisImage and started.
+This
+is the development environment for the Dr. Geo.

+In the Workspace window, execute the statement `DrGeoSystem
+beDevelopment`, it will set up the paths to the resources to test
+appropriately the application.

-To open Dr. Geo window, execute:
+Then, to open a Dr. Geo window, execute:
 ```smalltalk
 DrGeo new
 ```